openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPU/_passes.md

 ### `-cmx-concat`: Move Concat operations from DDR to NNCMX
 This pass will try to check if a Concat operation can fit in NNCMX with few restrictions and if so move the concat from DDR to NNCMX.
+### `-convert-m2i-ops`: Convert individual M2I ops to VPU::M2ITask
+### `-convert-scalar-to-tensor`: Convert a scalar input to tensor
+Some operations (e.g. Gather) do not support scalar data.
+This pass converts scalar operands to tensors with one element.
+### `-correct-NCE-workloads`: Correct NCE workloads if they do not fit requirements
+### `-fuse-m2i-ops`: Fuse M2I ops to VPU::M2ITask
 ### `-init-compiler`: Initializes compiler for VPU platforms
 This pass attaches VPU related compilation parameters to Module attributes and initializes **IERT Dialect** run-time resources information.